 XA audio is easy to identify and convert.
-SPU audio isn't so easy.
+SPU audio, often referred to as "VAG" ("Very Audio Good"), isn't so easy.
 The easiest clips to identify are simple sound effects that are played and then end.
 It gets a little more difficult with audio clips that need to loop.
 Where it gets impossible to identify is when multiple audio clips are combined to form unique sounds in real-time.
-I believe this is how a lot of background music is done in games.
+I believe this is called "SEQ" and is how a lot of background music is done in games.
 Each instrument is actually little sound clips being played at different frequencies.
 This brings up another challenge with all SPU audio: clips can be played at any frequency, and there isn't any way to know what it is.

 One case where a game used instrumental audio along with STR video is the Valkyrie Profile opening FMV. jPSXdec can only identify the video clip, but has no way to recreate the music.
 Thankfully, diligent people have put a lot of effort into extracting these instrumental kinds of audio.
 These are stored in what's known as PSF files.
 Lo and behold, someone has taken the time extract the Valkyrie Profile instrumental music into PSF files.

 With my growing knowledge around PlayStation audio, I thought it would be fun to create a very high quality conversion of the Valkyrie Profile opening.
 I assume using a PSF converter could produce better quality audio than what you can get on hardware or emulators. jPSXdec can extract the video with the best possible quality which can be made even better with other tools.